Kiu619/trello-web-remake/README.md

 ## ✨ Features
 ✅ Drag-and-drop cards and lists
-✅ Real-time updates (WebSockets or polling if implemented)
+✅ Real-time updates (using WebSockets)
 ✅ Authentication & authorization
 ✅ Notification with Gmail
 ✅ 2FA with Google Authentication